Skip to main content

 Overview

-Courier provides flexible ways to define who receives notifications - from simple email addresses to sophisticated user segmentation.
-Understanding these targeting methods helps you build scalable notification systems that grow with your application.
-You may see the term “recipient” used interchangeably with “user” - they mean the same thing.
+Courier gives you flexible ways to define who receives notifications, from simple email addresses to audience-based segmentation.
+You may see “recipient” used interchangeably with “user”; they mean the same thing.

 Key Features